lhcb/starterkit-lessons/self-guided-lessons/htcondor-more-options.md

 cat input.txt
 ```

 Remember to make the script exectable, and to test it locally first.
 Then, go into your submit file.
-Here, you'll want to make sure that the `executable` option is set to run `exec.sh`, and also to add the following line to the body of your submit file:
+Here, you'll want to make sure that the `executable` option is set to run `exec.sh`, and also to add the following line to the body of your submit file (on a new line somewhere above the `queue` command):

 ```
 transfer_input_files = input.txt